Schwalm93/auto-mouse-clicker/README.md

 # Description
-Automatic mouse clicker to ensure that the pc does not switch into power saving mode
+Automatic mouse clicker to ensure that the pc does not switch into power saving mode.

+# Note
+ Java Runtime Environment (JRE) or Java Development Kit (JDK) needed.

 # Create jar file
 ```